lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_021_multiversal_equality/README.md

 ## Steps

-- Enable multiversal equality at the project level by adding `-language:strictEquality` to the Scalaa compiler options in `project/Build.scala`
+- Enable multiversal equality at the project level by adding `-language:strictEquality` to the Scala compiler options in `project/Build.scala`

 - Use the course notes on Multiversal Equality and your experience from the exercise on `given`s to make the code compile with the flag